Allergies In Babies

 What can I do to prevent my baby from getting allergies?

 It’s not clear whether you can.
-Doctors used to advise waiting until your child is older (over nine months or one year) to introduce common allergens, such as wheat or peanuts, but there’s no solid evidence that this approach works to prevent allergies.
+Doctors used to advise waiting until your child was older (over 9 months or one year) to introduce common allergens, such as wheat or peanuts, but there’s no solid evidence that this approach works to prevent allergies.
 And now, some research actually seems to suggest that introducing small amounts of potentially allergenic food early on in a child’s life can prevent food allergies.
 Talk to your doctor to get the latest information on allergy prevention.

 What do other moms do when their babies have allergies?